Oil drops for 2nd session on unexpected rise in US stocks - ExBulletin

 Oil drops for 2nd session on unexpected rise in US stocks

-SINGAPORE, Oct.
-7 (Reuters) – Oil prices fell for a second session on Thursday, under pressure from an unexpected rise in US crude inventories that raised demand concerns after prices hit record highs multi-year.
+Oil prices fell for a second session on Thursday, under pressure from an unexpected rise in US crude inventories that raised demand concerns after prices hit multi-year highs.

 “Commercial crude inventories rose… last week, according to EIA data,” ANZ said in a note.
 “Gasoline inventories have also increased, raising concerns about weaker demand.”